No More Bitter Coffee

 A dirty coffee machine has residues and mineral deposits that can affect the flavor of your coffee.
 Give everything a good clean after each use.
 To easily clean inside your drip coffee maker, pour 2 parts water and 1 part vinegar in your coffee reservoir, let it sit for a few moments before running a full brew cycle, and then let the water sit in the carafe (with the burner element off) for 15-20 minutes.
 For tough stains in the carafe, sprinkle some baking soda over the stain and scrub with a soft sponge.
 To clean the outside of your machine, simply wipe it with a soft, damp cloth.

 Add Some Salt:

 Salt and coffee sounds like a weird mix, but many people swear by it.
 The salt can help to balance out the bitter flavor.
 To do this, you want to add the salt before you brew.
-Adding soft after will not turn out great, in fact it's going to be pretty gross.
+Adding salt after will not turn out great, in fact it's going to be pretty gross.
 It's recommended that for every 6 tablespoons of coffee added to your coffee maker, you want to add a quarter teaspoon of salt.

 A bitter cup of coffee is a bad way to start your day.
 We hope that these five simple steps help get your day started right with a great cup of coffee!
 As with most foods and drinks, everyone likes their coffee slightly different.
 To find your ideal cup, try out different steep times, finer/coarser grounds, or brewing at different temperatures.
 While it may take some trial and error, the result will be a much better-tasting cup of coffee every day.